 - Part II: A "between-institution" report that compares respondents with those of your comparison groups in each related-major category.

 Why Look at Majors?

 Decades of research on college students holds that student experiences and outcomes are more varied among students within institutions than between institutions.
 Thus, NSSE encourages institutions to examine internal variations in their students' experiences.
 The Major Field Report is a model of what these analyses could look like.
 The Major Field Report also informs department-level improvements in teaching and learning.
 Deans, department chairs, and faculty may not derive much diagnostic value from institution-wide results.
 But when information for their schools or departments is known and can be compared to other majors on campus, it may get more traction.

-The Major Field Report can be downloaded by participating institutions shortly after the delivery of the NSSE Institutional Report.
-Contacts are encouraged to identify areas of small and large differences in major fields within their institution and between their comparison groups.
-This is a useful exercise for all benchmarks and selected items of greatest interest/importance to an institution.
-Worksheets are available in the NSSE Facilitator’s Guide to guide campus discussions about these results.
+Institutions are encouraged to identify areas of small and large difference in major fields among their own students and against their comparison groups.
+This is a useful exercise for all engagement indicators, high-impact practices, and selected items of greatest interest/importance to an institution.
+Worksheets are available in the NSSE Facilitator's Guide to guide campus discussions about these results.

-Institutions now have the option to customize the major categories to match their profile of degrees offered.
-Institutions can regroup the 85 student-reported majors into as many as eight new categories via an online form in spring before their NSSE official reports are created.
-Institutions choosing not to customize their major categories receive NSSE’s eight major field categories by default.
+Institutions have the option to customize the major categories to match their profile of degrees offered.
+Institutions can regroup the 138 student-reported majors (or intended majors) into as many as ten new categories via an online form as part of report customization.
+Institutions choosing not to customize their major categories receive NSSE's ten related-major categories.

 NSSE requires at least 20 respondents per group for the Major Field Report.
 Although this is a minimum requirement, keep in mind that any statistical result requires a sufficient number of respondents per category to produce a reliable estimate.
 Due to the disaggregation of results by student-reported major, the Major Field Report results are unweighted.